crmne/paolino.me/_posts/2026-03-17-your-agents-context-window-is-not-a-junk-drawer.md

 end
 ```

-That's it.
+That's right.
+A tool.

 First call, `chat_id` is nil, a new researcher is spawned.
-The tool returns the result *and* the chat ID.
-Next time the assistant needs to follow up, it passes the chat ID back, and the researcher picks up where it left off.
-Full conversation history, full context.
-Two agents, maintaining an ongoing collaboration, with shared state persisted in the database.
+The tool returns the result *and* the `chat_id`.
+Next time the assistant needs to follow up, it passes the `chat_id` back, and the researcher picks up where it left off.
+Full conversation history persisted, agents decide which context to pass each other.
 22 lines of code.

-That is what A2A calls agent-to-agent communication.
+That is what A2A calls ongoing collaboration.
 It's an optional parameter on a tool.

-We don't need a *protocol* for agents to talk to each other.
-We need a *convention*.
-And this ties back to the same context window problem: every protocol comes with metadata, descriptions, capability schemas, and negotiation overhead that ends up as tokens in your window.
+It's not just an unnecessary abstraction.
+Every *protocol* comes with metadata, descriptions, capability schemas, and negotiation overhead that ends up as tokens in your window.
 A2A doesn't just add complexity to your architecture.
 It adds complexity to your context.

-## Keep it tight
+## Merchants of complexity

-Both MCP overuse and A2A enthusiasm come from the same impulse: the belief that the latest trendy abstraction layer cake is always better.
-That if you just add another protocol, another layer, another standard, the hard problems will somehow get easier.
+Both MCP overuse and A2A enthusiasm come from the same impulse: the belief that unless you're following the latest trend you're not doing great work.
+That you can only do *real AI* by following what the big companies do because they know better.

-They won't.
-They'll just get more abstract.
+They don't.
+They just want to sell you more stuff.

-Know what's in your context window.
-Write your own tools.

-Everything else is ceremony.